Tirumangalam, Madurai: Transportation

 All passenger trains running between Madurai, Tirunelveli, Nagercoil, Kollam (Quilon) stop at Tirumangalam.
 Nearest Airport is Madurai International Airport, at Avaniapuram, 15 km from the town.

 The all new AC urban buses used to start their services from Tirumangalam to Arappalayam Bus Terminus in Madurai.
 Travel distance of 22 km approximately for a one way trip.

+Tirumangalam railway station, is located 18 km from Madurai junction, on the Madurai–Tirunelveli line.

 Educational institutions

 Tirumangalam has more than 6 higher secondary schools.
 Educational institutions have been providing education to thousands of people around the district since 1908.